markbenschop/k8s-workshop/DEMO.md

 So now we have the flask-demo pods running.
 But we can not access them yet.
 And what't the point of having a nice app that we can't reach ?

 ## Create a nodePort service
-The simplest way to expose pods is by creating a service with a nodePort.
-Look at flask-demo/k8s/nodeport-service.yml for an example.

 To expose pods we can create a service that uses a nodePort.
 This will open up the specified portnumber on every node and route traffic to the service, which sends it to the pods with the labels that are specified in the selector.

 Note that a port number can only be used once on a node and everyone who is doing the workshop is creating a service.